makersacademy/CV/README.md

 ## Experience
 * __Zopa__, July 2015 - present, Web Developer.
   - Web developer working on both the front and back end to turn the current debt collection process into an online web application.
-Also picking up DevOps projects to standardise deployments with Docker containers, Vargrant and Artifactory tools.
+Also picking up DevOps projects to standardise deployments with Docker containers, Vagrant and Artifactory tools.
 * __Barings Asset Management__, March 2014 - February 2015, System Test Analyst.
   - End to end testing of their financial systems.
 Worked directly with Business Analysts and Developers providing a quick feedback loop for the test status of new features and bug fixes.
 * __Barclays Bank__, July 2013 - December 2013, Analyst - Contractor.